tracerip/archive.trace.rip/breaches/RestoreCord/index.md

 ---
 layout: default
 title: "RestoreCord Database Leak | Historical Data Breaches Archive"
-description: "On December 22nd, the Discord raid recovery bot RestoreCord suffered a major data breach that exposed around 800k customer records.
+description: "Download RestoreCord database for free on HDBA.
+On December 22nd, the Discord raid recovery bot RestoreCord suffered a major data breach that exposed around 800k customer records.
 The data was sold and traded on a site known as inf0sec by one of the owners."
 permalink: /breaches/RestoreCord/
 image: "https://files.catbox.moe/dgz5f6.ico"
 favicon: "https://www.google.com/s2/favicons?sz=48&domain=restorecord.com"